Onsite and offsite SEO, otherwise known as on-page and off-page SEO, are the two main components of the search engine

 How do you optimize your titles and descriptions?

 - Avoid keyword stuffing, i.e., adding keywords in the titles or descriptions that don’t make sense, but do try to give search engines and users a good idea of what the page is about.

 A good approach when optimizing these is to come up with titles and descriptions that are catchy and encourage users to click but at the same time making sure that they are related to what people may search (that is relevant to the content of the page).

 There are many tools to help you optimize your titles, I use Semrush most of the time and the process is the following:

-- Think of search queries users may use to find your page
+- Think of search terms users may use to find your page

 - Pass those queries through Google, Semrush, and Google Keyword Tool to find out the search volume, keyword difficulty, and what others are using as titles for those queries.

 - Identify which keywords (preferably long-tail keywords) are appropriate for your page